-AB 890 removes an outdated supervisory requirement, allowing Nurse Practitioners (NPs) to help close California’s provider gap, and support our state’s goal of
+AB 890 removes an outdated supervisory requirement, allowing Nurse Practitioners (NPs) to help close California’s provider gap, reduce health disparities made more apparent by COVID-19, and support our state’s goal of

-Today, California’s provider shortage impacts millions, but especially affects:
+Even before the COVID-19 crisis, California’s provider shortage affected millions, and still especially affects:

 NPs in states without physician supervisory requirements are more likely to work in rural communities.

-7 million Californians, primarily Latinos, African Americans and Native Americans, suffer from a shortfall of health care providers.
+Even before the pandemic, 7 million Californians, primarily Latinos, African Americans and Native Americans, suffered from a shortfall of health care providers.

 NPs accept greater numbers of uninsured, Medi-Cal and Medicare patients.

 and a third of the psychiatrists it needs.
+Without action, these shortages threaten California’s short-term COVID-relief plans and long-term health care goals regarding health care coverage for underserved populations and Medi-Cal expansion.
 Meeting California’s goals are only possible if we have policies needed to close the provider gap.